 “With that, I’m happy because I know that from session to session, the child will be demonstrating this.
 And some day, not too far ahead, we will be getting to the graduation.
 I make a big deal for the child and their parents.
 I get so excited, and it’s not even my child.”

-Help us keep our promise to patients like Tiyamjane amid the COVID-19 pandemic.
+Help us keep our promise to patients amid the COVID-19 pandemic.
 Your support today means we can continue to help them through these uncertain times and provide them with the surgery they deserve when it's safe to resume our work around the world.